Hikes & Rambles

 CFM Clackamas Fred Meyer.
 I-205 exit 12-A. Park in N parking lot near Elmer’s Pancake House.

-EOT End of the Tr.
-Interpretive Center.
+EOT End of the Trail Interpretive Center.
 I-205 exit 9, left on McLoughlin Blvd, left on 14th St, left on Washington St.

-JBC Jantzen Beach Center.
-I-5 exit 308, then turn west.
-Park in the SW corner of the Office Depot lot.
+JBT Jantzen Beach Target.
+I-5 exit 308, then left on N Hayden Island & left on N Parker.
+Park in the SE corner of the Target lot.

 L&C Lewis & Clark State Park.
 I-84 exit 18.